 The one thing I can positively tell you is you will need patience through this process.

 And let me just throw out a caution to everyone.
 (And I’m not saying this to twist your arm into adopting from us!)
 The Cavapoo is getting to be a very popular breed of dog.
 More and more people are finding out about them and searching for puppies.
 Which means more and more people will be breeding them.
-Please use caution when searching for a puppy; research the breeder, get references, search them out on the internet, etc. There are puppy mill type places, or places not doing health testing, etc. where you can buy one a lot cheaper, and there are a lot of scams out there to get money from you with no puppy in return.
+Please use caution when searching for a puppy; research the breeder, get references, search them out on the internet, etc. There are puppy mill type places, or places not doing health testing, places that don’t raise their puppies in the home or don’t do any “extras” when raising their puppies, where you can buy one a lot cheaper.
+And there are a lot of scams out there to get money from you with no puppy in return.
 Please do your research and be careful.
 If it looks to go to be true, it probably is!

 Thanks for checking us out. 😀